PatrykBrzostek/CalorieCounterDjangoApp/README.md

 Upcoming features and tasks:
-- deploying the app
+- the app deployment
 - user registration
-- change a main logic of the post method in ProfileView
+- change of main logic of the post method in ProfileView
-- improvement the profile.html template
+- improvement of the profile.html template
 - showing stats for a given period
+- removing meals

 ![Alt text](images/example2.png?raw=true "example.png")